 dataset = dataset.shuffle(seed=0).select(range(10_000))

 Each example is a list of chat messages.
-Apply TinyLlama's chat template to render them into the exact <|user|> / <|assistant|> format the model expects:
+We apply TinyLlama's chat template to turn them into the exact <|user|> and <|assistant|> format the model expects:

 from transformers import AutoTokenizer